Eric Carle: Career

-Writing and illustrating career

 Educator and author Bill Martin Jr. noticed the illustration of a red lobster Carle had created for an advertisement and asked him to collaborate on a picture book.

 Brown Bear, Brown Bear, What Do You See? was published by Henry Holt & Co. in 1967 and became a best-seller.
 Thus began Carle's career as an illustrator, and soon he was writing and illustrating his own stories.
 His first books as both author and illustrator were 1, 2, 3 to the Zoo and The Very Hungry Caterpillar in 1969.
+The Very Hungry Caterpillar was voted the number two children's picture book behind Maurice Sendak’s Where the Wild Things Are in a 2012 survey of School Library Journal readers.

-His artwork was created as collage, using hand-painted papers, which he cut and layered to form bright and colourful images.
-Many of his books have an added dimension—die-cut pages, twinkling lights as in The Very Lonely Firefly, even the lifelike sound of a cricket's song as in The Very Quiet Cricket.
+Carle's artwork was created as collage, using hand-painted papers, which he cut and layered to form bright and colourful images.
+Many of Carle's books have an added dimension—die-cut pages, twinkling lights as in The Very Lonely Firefly, even the lifelike sound of a cricket's song as in The Very Quiet Cricket.
 The themes of his stories are usually drawn from nature and inspired by the walks his father would take him on across meadows and through woods.